sensu/sensu-puppet/README.md

 ### Basic Sensu agent

-The following example will manage resources necessary to configure a sensu-agent to communicate with a sensu-backend and associated to `linux` and `apache-servers` subscriptions.
+Configure a sensu-agent with `linux` and `apache-servers` subscriptions:

 ```puppet
   class { 'sensu':